-Finance costs are comprised of interest expense on 9% convertible debentures, promissory notes, bank loan and line of credit.
+Finance costs are comprised of interest expense on 9% convertible debentures, promissory notes, bank loan and line of credit (see notes 5, 11 and 16).
 Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognized in profit or loss using the effective interest method.